Protect -For safety in case of emergency-

 The evaluation method of a result

-Calculating points for full-wrap and offset frontal collision (front passenger's seat) tests
+Calculating points for full-wrap (driver's seat and rear passenger's seat) and new offset frontal collision (front passenger's seat) tests from FY2024

-Calculating points for offset frontal collision (rear passenger's seat) test
+Calculating points for new offset frontal collision (driver's seat) tests from FY2024

 Calculating points for the side collision test